 With an annual average temperature of 27 degrees, the days can be very warm, so my advice to you, if you want to enjoy your time exploring the temples, aim to get there by 8 am or later in the afternoon around 5 pm because the temperatures are nice and also because these hours are usually not too busy.

 Do not forget to bring your camera with you and take some unique Besakih Temple photos!

 If you’re on the hunt for a professional camera for traveling, check out the Canon G7 X Mark II.

 This tiny camera fits in your pocket, captures high-quality photos and videos, and has Wi-Fi so you can instantly transfer to your phone!

-Besakih Mother Temple is enveloped by Mount Agung which makes it a singular place with breathtaking views of the mountains and its unique nature.
+Besakih Mother Temple Bali is enveloped by Mount Agung which boasts breathtaking views of the mountains and its unique nature.

 Just the views of the island from the temple are already more than enough to guarantee that your visit here will be well worth it.